Konrad Henlein: Nazi politics

-Henlein's pursued a "merciless" vendetta against the Czechs in the Sudetenland, who numbered about 300,000 (~10% of the population). an "apartheid" regime designed to ensure the total physical separation of the German and Czech communities, with the Czechs forced to accept considerably inferior facilities.
+Henlein's pursued a "merciless" vendetta against the Czechs in the Sudetenland, who numbered about 300,000 (~10% of the population).
+An "apartheid" regime was designed to ensure the total physical separation of the German and Czech communities, with the Czechs forced to accept considerably inferior facilities.
 Henlein said that Czechs were to serve as helots to the Germans, and banned Czech children from going beyond primary school, believing that education would encourage them to demand equality.
 In 1942–43, he confiscated much land owned by ethnic Czech farmers unable to pay their taxes, and gave it to 3,000 settlers from Germany.
 Henlein's policy was the complete Germanization of the Sudetenland, and only the unwillingness of the authorities in Bohemia-Moravia to accept the ethnic Czechs of the Sudetenland prevented Henlein from expelling them all.
 However, the need of the German state for Czechs to work in war industries, especially when so many Sudeten German men had been called up for service with the Wehrmacht, meant that the Sudetenland had more Czechs living in it in 1945 than in 1938.
 Henlein protested against bringing Czechs from Bohemia-Moravia to work in the Sudetenland's factories and farms, which counteracted his policy of reducing the Czech population, but Berlin said that the needs of war industry and agriculture were far more important than his anti-Czech obsessions.

 When Henlein heard of Heydrich's assassination, he celebrated by visiting the local beer-hall.

 In late 1942, Henlein deported the last Jews to Theresienstadt.
 For the next two years, Henlein reigned supreme in his Gau and rehired many of the men he had been forced to fire in 1940.
 Henlein's willingness to assert himself won him the respect of Martin Bormann who called him in July 1944 a "historic personality" and "an especially reliable party comrade".

 In the last days of World War II, in what Cornwall called a "mad scheme", Heinlen tried to persuade Hitler to abandon Berlin for the Sudetenland, to continue the war and launch a new invasion of the Soviet Union from its mountains.